Differentially private aggregate functions

 • percentile: The percentile to compute.
 The percentile must be a literal in the range [0, 1].

-• contribution_bounds_per_row: The contribution bounds named argument.
-Perform clamping per each row separately before performing intermediate grouping on the privacy unit column.
+• contribution_bounds_per_row: A named argument with a contribution bounds.
+Performs clamping for each row separately before performing intermediate grouping on the privacy unit column.

 NUMERIC and BIGNUMERIC arguments are not allowed.
 If you need them, cast them as the FLOAT64 data type first.